4 day tour – Burundi

 Day 1 – Bujumbura

-• Overnight stay in Bujumbura.
+Overnight stay in a hotel in Bujumbura.

 Day 2 – Bujumbura – Gitega

-• Overnight stay in Gitega.
+Overnight stay in a hotel in Gitega.

 Day 3 – Gitega – Karera Falls